Achievable logoAchievable logo

 Price to earnings (PE) ratio

-Price to earnings (PE) ratios are used by investors to determine if a company is overvalued or undervalued.
-The price references the market price per share of the company, while the earnings represent the profits made by the company on a per-share basis.
-Earnings are a line item on a corporate income statement.
+Price to earnings (PE) ratios help investors judge whether a company’s stock may be overvalued or undervalued.
+The price is the company’s market price per share.
+The earnings are the company’s profits on a per-share basis (earnings per share).
+Earnings are reported on a corporate income statement.

-The higher the PE ratio, the more likely that an investment is overvalued.
-For example, if the PE ratio was 100, the company’s market price is 100 times what it makes in annual earnings.
-Unless the company’s profits are expected to grow considerably, this investment may be overpriced.
-On average, PE ratios range between 15-25, depending on the company and industry.
+A higher PE ratio often suggests the stock is priced high relative to its current earnings.
+For example, a PE ratio of 100 means the market price is 100 times the company’s annual earnings per share.
+Unless profits are expected to grow substantially, the stock may be overpriced.
+On average, PE ratios often fall in the 15-25 range, depending on the company and industry.

-Growth companies typically maintain higher PE ratios.
-These businesses usually have an evolving and expanding business, and are expected to make larger profits in the future.
-Therefore, the investment may seem “overpriced” today, but it may be a good deal in the long-term.
+Growth companies typically have higher PE ratios.
+These businesses are expanding and are expected to generate higher profits in the future.
+As a result, the stock may look “expensive” today, but investors may still consider it attractive if they expect strong long-term growth.

-For example, Allstate stock (symbol: ALL) reflects a PE ratio of 6 as of October 2021.
-The company’s stock price is only 6 times the amount it makes in annual earnings.
-If you were to purchase the entire company and they maintained the same profit level, it would take only 6 years to recoup your original investment.
-This is a stark difference as compared to Roku stock, making Allstate stock seem cheap and undervalued.
+For example, Allstate stock (symbol: ALL) reflected a PE ratio of 6 as of October 2021.
+That means the stock price was 6 times the company’s annual earnings per share.
+If you bought the entire company and profits stayed the same, it would take about 6 years to recoup the purchase price through profits.
+Compared with Roku, Allstate appears much cheaper.

 Price-to-book ratio

-There are a number of methods to calculate a company’s value.
-Book value utilizes the company’s accounting measures (in particular, assets and liabilities) to determine its worth.
-There are numerous ways to calculate book value, but the specifics aren’t important for the exam.
-Generally speaking, assume book value represents a company’s overall value from the perspective of an accountant.
+There are several ways to estimate a company’s value.
+Book value uses accounting measures - especially assets and liabilities - to estimate what the company is worth.
+There are multiple ways to calculate book value, but the details aren’t important for the exam.
+In general, you can think of book value as the company’s value from an accountant’s perspective.

 The price to book ratio compares a company’s stock price to its book value.
-Although it’s unlikely you’ll be asked to perform a calculation, here’s the formula:
+You’re unlikely to be asked to calculate it, but here’s the formula:

-The higher a company’s stock price in comparison to its book value, the higher its price-to-book ratio.
+The higher the stock price is relative to book value, the higher the price-to-book ratio.
 High price-to-book ratios may indicate a company is overvalued.
-Think about it - what if an accountant thought a company was worth $2 million (book value), when it was being sold for $100 million (market price)?
-This example would result in a price-to-book ratio of 50.
+For example, if an accountant estimates a company is worth $2 million (book value), but the market values it at $100 million (market price), the price-to-book ratio would be 50.
 For reference, most stocks don’t exceed a ratio of 5:1, and the average ratio in the S&P 500 is roughly 3.

-The lower a company’s stock price in comparison to its book value, the lower its price-to-book ratio.
+The lower the stock price is relative to book value, the lower the price-to-book ratio.
 Low price-to-book ratios may indicate a company is undervalued.
-Think about it - what if an accountant thought a company was worth $2 million (book value), when it was being sold for $1 million (market price)?
-The example would result in a price-to-book ratio of 0.5, well below the average ratio of 3 in the S&P 500.
+For example, if book value is $2 million but the market price is $1 million, the price-to-book ratio would be 0.5, well below the S&P 500 average of about 3.

 Dividend payout ratio

-After corporations pay for the cost of goods sold, operational expenses, interest & principal on outstanding debts, and taxes, it has net earnings (profits).
-To better understand this, let’s look at the sample income statement from the fundamental analysis chapter:
+After a corporation pays its cost of goods sold, operating expenses, interest and principal on outstanding debts, and taxes, it has net earnings (profits).
+To see how this works, here’s the sample income statement from the fundamental analysis chapter:

 Line item Amount